Need help with your unruly locks?

 These are usually recommended for dry, over-processed hair, and contain moisturising agents such as silicones which help to help keep your hair shaft smooth.

 There are a number of styles to choose from:

 These coat the hair, preventing it from getting tangled.

 These are often referred to as deep conditioners and work to smooth the cuticle, which can become damaged from over-processing.

 Marketed as suitable for even the most sensitive of scalps, this generally means they don’t contain as much detergent.

-If you have a dry flaky scalp, then medicated conditioners that contain ingredients that control itching and flaking, are going to be useful for you.
+If you have a dry, flaky scalp, then medicated conditioners that contain ingredients to control itching and flaking are going to be useful for you.